ECS-179-Game-Project/Space-Chase-Game/ProjectDocument.md

 ## Suggestions

-We suggest playing the game with another player.
-First off by going to the controls menu to get familiar with the player's abilities.
-Once both players are ready, play the main game.
+We suggest bringing a friend to play the game with.
+Start off by going to the controls menu to get familiar with the player's abilities.
+Once both players are ready, play the main game!

 If you want to test the game's mechanics or experiment, feel free to do it in the playground (a safe non-chaotic environment).
 You can find it in the extras menu.

+Press the escape key if you want to restart/exit the main game or playground.

 # Main Roles